kubereboot/website/content/en/docs/installation.md

 If you want to customise the installation, download the manifest and edit it in accordance with the following section before application.

+## Using the Helm-Chart

+Kured also provides its own helm-chart.
+Detailed instructions and documentation can be found [here](https://github.com/kubereboot/charts/tree/main/charts/kured).

 ## Kubernetes & OS Compatibility